byu-cs324/byu-cs324/09a-hw-http/README.md

 ./myprog1.py
 ```

+Please note that while the systems concepts from this class (e.g., file
+descriptors, standard output, environment variables, etc.) will apply to any
+language, there is no expectation of language-specific help (other than C) from
+the TAs or professor.
+Also, the helps below are specific to C.

 Your CGI program should have _mostly_ the same behavior as that you observed in
 `cgi-bin/myprog`.
 See the output from running the `curl` command against URL
 (e) above.